WHO advises against Gilead's remdesivir for all hospitalised COVID-19 patients

 The WHO’s Guideline Development Group (GDG) panel said its recommendation was based on an evidence review that included data from four international randomised trials involving more than 7,000 patients hospitalised with COVID-19.

-“Especially given the costs and resource implications associated with remdesivir ...the panel felt the responsibility should be on demonstrating evidence of efficacy, which is not established by the currently available data,” it added.
+“Especially given the costs and resource implications associated ... the panel felt the responsibility should be on demonstrating evidence of efficacy, which is not established by the currently available data,” it added.

 The latest WHO advice comes after one of the world’s top bodies representing intensive care doctors said the antiviral should not be used for COVID-19 patients in critical care wards.

+Peter Horby, a professor of emerging infectious diseases at the University of Oxford, said the advice should prompt “a rethink about the place of remdesivir in COVID-19”.

+“Remdesivir is an expensive drug that must be given intravenously for five to 10 days, so this recommendation will save money and other healthcare resources,” he said.

-The WHO’s recommendation, which is not binding, is part of its so-called “living guidelines” project, designed to offer guidance for doctors to help them make clinical decisions about patients in fast-moving situations such as the COVID-19 pandemic.
-The guidelines can be updated and reviewed as new evidence and information emerges.
+The WHO’s recommendation, which is not binding, is part of its so-called “living guidelines” project, designed to offer ongoing guidance for doctors to help them make clinical decisions about patients in fast-moving situations such as the COVID-19 pandemic.

-The panel said, however, that it supported continued enrolment into clinical trials evaluating remdesivir in patients with COVID-19, which it said should “provide higher certainty of evidence for specific groups of patients”.
+The panel added that it supported continued enrolment into clinical trials evaluating remdesivir in patients with COVID-19, which it said should “provide higher certainty of evidence for specific groups of patients”.

 The recommendation may raise further questions about whether the European Union will need the 500,000 courses of the antiviral worth 1 billion euros it ordered last month.

-Reporting by Kate Kelland; Additional reporting by Mrinalika Roy in Bengaluru; Editing by Kirsten Donovan and Stephen Coates
+Reporting by Kate Kelland; Additional reporting by Mrinalika Roy in Bengaluru; Editing by Stephen Coates and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.